Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 How Often Do You Need to Get Botox Injections?

 Most patients find that scheduling appointments every 3 to 4 months helps maintain the best results and prevents lines from deepening again.
 This frequency keeps the muscles relaxed without over-treating them.
+The Cleveland Clinic supports this guideline, stating that the average patient returns every three to four months for maintenance injections.

 If you’re new to Botox, your injector may suggest an initial schedule to help you learn how your body responds.
 Over time, some patients can extend intervals slightly once muscles are conditioned to relax longer.